renpy/renpy/sphinx/source/rooms.rst

         # Step 2.
 Add buttons and images to the gallery.

+        # A button with an image that is always unlocked.
+        g.button("title")
+        g.image("title")

         # A button that contains an image that automatically unlocks.
         g.button("dawn")
         g.image("dawn1")